zyd98123/DCDM/README.md

 # DATA:

-The COD datasets Metr-la, PEMS-BAY, and BJ-AIR are publicly available on the internet; detailed addresses are not provided here.
+The datasets Metr-la, PEMS-BAY, and BJ-AIR are publicly available on the internet; detailed addresses are not provided here.
 If interested, you can obtain them according to the official instructions at the corresponding reference in the text.

 # code